tewhatuora/air-fhir-ig/input/pagecontent/onboarding.md

     - Product Risk Assessment Form
 3. Review which APIs and operations your application requires to integrate with.
 For example, AIR Search requires a valid NHI number - better user experience may be provided by accessing the NHI prior to requesting a consumer’s immunisation history.
 If your application requires enrichment of Immunisation data with Patient or Location resources, then NHI and/or HPI compliance is required.
     - [Explore APIs and digital services](https://www.tewhatuora.govt.nz/health-services-and-programmes/digital-health/digital-services-hub/explore-apis-digital-services)
-    - Review the \[API\]\(API.html\)  page in this Implementation Guide to determine which API operations your application requires.
+    - Review the [API](./API.html)  page in this Implementation Guide to determine which API operations your application requires.
-4. <mark><u>Request access to digital assets, providing application and use case details using the</u></mark> [Digital Services Hub Support form](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/35/create/122).
+4. Request access to digital assets, providing application and use case details using the [Digital Services Hub Support form](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/35/create/122).
+Once this has been approved you will receive credentials to the Mock+ environment, which hosts stubs that API consumers can use for early testing.
 5. Ensure that your own firewall changes have been requested for Test and Production environments.

 ### Integration and Testing
 1. Complete your development and testing using the Mock+ environment.
 2. When you are ready for compliance testing, log a ticket using the [Digital Services Hub Support & Feedback form](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/35/create/112).
     - Compliance Test environment access will be provided in coordination with AIR product team support.
-    - Preview the AIR compliance tests in this Implementation Guide under the Compliance Testing menu item.
+    - Preview the [AIR compliance tests](./complianceTestingBaseAPITests.html) in this Implementation Guide under the Compliance Testing menu item.
     - Test evidence to be provided includes screen shots and API responses.
 A demo of your application to an AIR test analyst may be requested.
-    - <mark><u>Estimates of expected loads and volumes will be required for HNZ capacity planning and rate limiting.
-Load and volume testing could be required depending on use case.</u></mark>
+    - Estimates of expected loads and volumes will be required for HNZ capacity planning and rate limiting.
+Load and volume testing could be required depending on use case.
     - Coordination will be required if HPI and NHI compliance is required.
     - Regular catch-ups and escalation pathways will be available.
-3. Submit the results of the compliance tests using this form [HIP Compliance Submission](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/129).
+3. Submit the results of the compliance tests to the AIR product team.
 You will be required to submit the following Documents:
     - Production Assessment Questionnaire
     - API Access and Use Agreement
     - Information Access and Use Agreement